Lit charcoal grill

 As you finish grilling, take a moment to assess the state of your charcoal fire.
 Keep a lookout for any partially burned coals or briquettes that are still producing substantial heat.
 This evaluation will guide the approach you take to extinguish the fire effectively.

-Once the grilling is complete, begin the cooling process by closing all the vents on your grill.
-This action restricts oxygen flow, gradually reducing the flames and heat.
 Avoid pouring water directly onto hot charcoal, as the sudden thermal shock could cause a flare-up or damage the grill.
 For added safety when dealing with flames, keeping baking soda nearby can be a lifesaver.
 It helps extinguish flames without the potential hazards associated with using water.
 You can use grill tongs to push around the remaining ash to ensure they are no longer smoldering.

 Removing Charcoal from your Charcoal Grill